42-AI/Python-Bootcamp-Corrections/correction_04.md

 The goal the exercise is to introduce plotting methods among the different libraries Pandas, Matplotlib, Seaborn or Scipy

-## Error management
-No specific output or behavior is expected if a parameters are wrongs or if non expected parameters are given, nethertheless a basic management is expected and those cases should be handled properly:
-- giving a non pandas.DataFrame type argument for the parameter 'data',
-- giving a non list of strings for the parameter 'features',
-- giving a non list of strings with at least one string not being one of the serie (column) within the dataframe 'data',
-- a dataframe composed of categorical features only (string values for examples like the features 'City' in the dataset).

 ## Basic tests'
 Performs the following basic tests with the given dataset